Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Scalar products of Bethe vectors and form factors

-Equation \eqref{SP1} describes the scalar product of two arbitrary off-shell Bethe vectors.
+The sum in \eqref{SP1} is taken over all possible partitions of the set $\bu$ into two disjoint subsets $\bu_{\so}$ and $\bu_{\st}$ and the set $\bv$ into two disjoint subsets $\bv_{\so}$ and $\bv_{\st}$, so that $\#\bu_{\so}=\#\bv_{\so}=N_{\so}$, $\#\bu_{\st}=\#\bv_{\st}=N_{\st}$, $N_{\so}+N_{\st}=N$, and $N_{\so}=0,\dots,N$. \begin{remark} Restrictions on the cardinalities of the subsets arise because the highest coefficients exist only for sets of the same cardinality. \end{remark} Equation \eqref{SP1} describes the scalar product of two arbitrary off-shell Bethe vectors.
 However, if at least one of the vectors is on-shell, the sum over the partitions turns into a single determinant of an $N\times N$ matrix \cite{S89}.
-In what follows we will need some particular cases of the scalar product.
+In what follows we will need some particular cases of the scalar products.